 The worst mistake in a potato taco is that the filling has no bling, no flavah, no love.
 It's important to get a really tasty interesting mixture.
 Add mushrooms!
 Add bacon!
 Add roasted garlic and poblano chiles.
 Add something!

 Put 2 heaping Tbl of filling into a corn tortilla.
 Gently fold in half and fry in a pan until brown on both sides.
 Don't worry if the tortilla rips a little...
 If they are super fresh it shouldn't but it will all be fixed in the pan fry.
 Use vegetable oil.
 Garnish with shredded lettuce, cotija (or parmesan) cheese and your favorite salsa.
 I still love Herdez Salsa Casera and now they make a 'hot' one.

 The sausage taco below was a little more laborious.
 I was lucky enough to find some true Longaniza at a place in the boonies called Harmony Farms.
 I made a salsa out of 1 white onion, 2 jalapenos, 1 serrano chile and 4 tomatoes.
 Blend in food processor and saute in oil for 20 min.
 Add salt.
 This become almost like an onion relish to spread on the taco.

-I sliced my sausage and pan fried it with slices of anaheim chile, chopped cilantro, 2 pieces of chopped bacon and a little chopped tomato.
-I put it all in a warmed, pan fried corn tortila and garnished with avocado, cilantro and a schmear of the relish.
+I sliced my sausage and pan fried it with slices of Anaheim chile, chopped cilantro, 2 pieces of chopped bacon and a little chopped tomato.
+I put it all in a warmed, pan fried corn tortilla and garnished with avocado, cilantro and a schmear of the relish.
 Very clean and simple yet full of flavor.

 I love the chance to cook for my friends and they love the chance to eat homemade tacos.

-PS My friends' kitchen was under construction so I did the whole think on one hotplate.
+PS My friends' kitchen was under construction so I did the whole thing on one hotplate.
 I do not recommend this limitation!